 Schirmer says North Americans prefer fuel doors on the left side of their cars, probably because it makes it easier for them to place their car’s left fender close to the fuel pump.
 For this reason, it’s possible that drivers in the U.K., Australia, New Zealand, India, and other countries who drive on the left side of the road favour a right-hand-side fuel door.
 But there’s nothing to confirm that driver preference is a factor.
 There are regulations about where the fuel door should be positioned, but these don’t specify the right or left side of the car.
 (Current regulations regarding car fuel systems demand the filler be at the widest part of a car, inboard of any crumple zones, and safe from dripping onto any hot exhaust bits or electrical wiring.)

 Robert Frank, writing for PBS Newshour, puts forward the “equilibrium” arguments, suggesting that if all cars had fuel doors on the same side, 50 per cent of the pumps in the gas station would be unused, and we’d all spend even more of our time waiting in line to get gas.
-(Don’t miss these ways to get better gas mileage—and pay less at the pumps!)
+(Find out how to get better gas mileage and pay less at the pumps.)

 Oh, and if you can’t remember the location of your fuel door (and if we’re completely honest, most of us will have to take a second and think about that before we answer), simply look at the little diamond-shaped arrow on the fuel gauge on your dashboard—it points to the side of the car where the fuel door is.
 Do it before you pull up to the pump, to avoid the embarrassment of having to get back into your car and drive to another pump.

 Never noticed that fuel door indicator on your dashboard?
 Check out more weird car features you probably didn’t know about.